Sources of Financial Aid

 - Federal Direct Plus Loans

-PLUS loans are federal loans that a parent takes out on a student's behalf.
-PLUS loans have a repayment interest rate of 6.41%.
+PLUS loans are federal loans that a parent or graduate student takes out on a student's behalf.
+PLUS loans have a repayment interest rate of 7.21%.

 Ohio College Opportunity Grants (OCOG) are based on financial need and do not require repayment.
 Application for this grant is made through the FAFSA.
 To be connected to a website to learn more about these and other state programs, click here.